 “Not your fault,” Han says, never mindful or generous enough to catch the briskness in his voice.
 “Ain’t nobody’s fault we’re alive and kickin’, ‘cause — guess what, — even wookies evolve, alright?
 To say nothing of smart fellas like ourselves.”

-“You have changed,” Luke says fondly, as if it once hurt him.
+“You have changed,” Luke says fondly, as though it once hurt him.
 “Turning into a wise old man, aren’t you?”

 Laughter rises too fast to Han’s throat, almost choking him.